flapjack/flapjack/README.md

 to Nagios.
 It understands the Nagios plugin format, so you can use your existing Nagios checks.
 It can easily be scaled from 1 server to 1000.

 Currently the code is experimental and proof of concept.
-Ease-of-use or even feature completedness is not guaranteed, however it should be *very* performant.
+Ease-of-use or feature completedness is not guaranteed, however it should be *very* performant.